microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 #### Backward compatibility

-The `subTypeCode` values used in `RpcMarshalableKnownSubTypeAttribute` are used as part of the wire protocol.
+The `optionalInterfaceCode` values used in `RpcMarshalableOptionalInterfaceAttribute` are used as part of the wire protocol.
-While it can be backward compatible to remove an `RpcMarshalableKnownSubTypeAttribute` from an interface, its `subTypeCode` value should never be reused to add a different interface to the same interface declaration to avoid an older remote party misinterpreting the value as identifying the older interface.
+While it can be backward compatible to remove an `RpcMarshalableOptionalInterfaceAttribute` from an interface, its `optionalInterfaceCode` value should never be reused to add a different interface to the same interface declaration to avoid an older remote party misinterpreting the value as identifying the older interface.

 #### Method name conflicts and non-marshalable interfaces